donggwanlee3/inmuebles24_web_scraper/README.md

     BUCKET_NAME='your_bucket_name'
     ```

-    You can get your ScraperAPI key [here]([https://www.scraperapi.com/](https://www.scraperapi.com/solutions/scraping-api/)).
+    You can get your ScraperAPI key [here](https://www.scraperapi.com/solutions/scraping-api/).

 ### Example Data

 Example CSV data files are provided in the `example_csv_data` directory.
-These files can be used to test the upload functions and ensure that the data is processed correctly.

 ### Parent-Child Property Relationships